Screaming Into Silence (a story)

 Room 408, The Left Wing

+But it started… I don’t know how long ago.
 I was waiting at home.
 Waiting for you, actually.
 You were coming from Leith on the train, and we were supposed to have dinner together.
-(I was supposed to tell you that I loved you.)
+I was supposed to tell you that I loved you.

 Key word: supposed.
 I waited all night.
 They phoned me the next day—I don’t know who, the train station, the hospital, someone, something—and told me there’d been a crash.
 A terrible crash.
 No survivors.

 Liar.
 You liar.
 Go away.
 Let me finish.
-Let me finish, you fool of a nurse.
+Let me finish, you stupid woman.
 I’m not done yet.

 Edinburgh, Scotland